cbrnr/sleepecg/docs/classification.md

 To do so, please submit a [pull request](https://github.com/cbrnr/sleepecg/pulls).
 Make sure it contains the following elements:

-- The script required to replicate and validate the classifer (placed in `examples/classifiers`).
+- The script required to replicate and validate the classifier (placed in `examples/classifiers`).
 - The classifier itself (saved as a `.zip` file with [`save_classifier()`][sleepecg.save_classifier]) placed in `sleepecg/classifiers`.
 - An entry in the table at the top of this page.